Cozy Peach Kitchen

 • Steamed broccoli: You can use fresh broccoli florets or frozen broccoli.

-• Chickpeas: While cashews contribute a fair amount of protein to this dish, chickpeas help to fully balance the plate.
+• Chickpeas: While cashews contribute a fair amount of vegan protein to this dish, chickpeas help to fully balance the plate.
 If you don't have chickpeas on hand, you can use any other canned bean.

 • Vegan butter: Sticks or spread work here.
 You can also use coconut oil.